 refrigerator, with coffee/tea service and a free bottle of water

-My stay was very brief, so I didn’t explore public areas at all, but they seemed modern, and the staff was very friendly.
+My stay was very brief, so I didn’t explore public areas at all.
+Modern enough, and the staff was very friendly.
 There is a fitness center, but I opted for a run in the morning hours to watch the busy traffic coming in and out of LAX.

-I was given a room on the top floor (top left corner in the external hotel photo ), and I received 2 newspapers, but beyond acknowledgement at check in, there didn’t seem to be any special Diamond benefits.
+I was given a room on the top floor (top left corner in the external hotel photo).
+Beyond acknowledgement at check in, there didn’t seem to be any special Diamond benefits.
 Several days after check out, the stay still hasn’t posted to my Hyatt account.

-I actually have another morning flight out of LAX this week.
-Since I’ve already requalified for Starwood Platinum, I’m likely going to return to the Concourse to make more progress towards Hyatt Diamond status.
-Its nothing fancy, and room upgrades and breakfast benefits would be nice as a Hyatt diamond, but for a quick stay before an early flight, it is hard to beat the convenient location near LAX.
+This property is nothing fancy, and room upgrades and breakfast benefits would be nice as a Hyatt diamond.
+For a quick stay before an early flight, it is hard to beat the convenient location near LAX.